PoonamHub/Sample-Work/README.md

 **What to Use**

+Refer "ppt_overview.pdf" file.
 Study the structure of the input "help_all_class.txt", map the structure of your API.
 Ensure you have a similarly structured input.
 Download the script "classes_code.ipynb", make edits according to your API structure and specify the DTD files as per your organization.
 Run the script.

 **Summary of the topic**